dexedge/schatz/README.md

 https://www.loc.gov/resource/musschatz.16980.0?st=gallery

 This is the libretto for the premiere production of Mozart's *Le nozze di Figaro* in Vienna in 1786.
-You can, of course, change this to the URL for whatever libretto you're trying to download.
+You should, of course, change this to the URL for whatever libretto you're trying to download.

 The script will now ask you for the numbers of the first and last images you want to download.
 The default for the first image is "1", so you don't need to enter anything here if you're trying to download the complete libretto.
 You'll then be asked for the number of the last image you want to download; if you're downloading the complete libretto, enter its highest image number ("38" for *Alceste*).

 Note that the `schatz` script in its current form does very little error checking.
-If you put in a number higher than the actual last image for a particular libretto, such as `100` for *Alceste*, the script will simply halt with an error as soon as it tries to load image `39` (which doesn't exist).
+If you put in a number higher than the actual last image for a particular libretto, such as `100` for *Alceste*, the script will simply halt with an error as soon as it tries to download image `39` (which doesn't exist).

 The script will next open a dialogue asking you to navigate to the folder where you want to store the downloaded images, and it will then ask for the prefix you'd like to use for the filenames of the images, for example `alceste-`.
 (The default is `image-`.)